MicrosoftEdge/WebView2Feedback/specs/CustomDownload.md

 # Description

-There are 3 parts to this API.
+There are 3 parts to this API: the CoreWebView2.DownloadStarting event that can be used to find out about or cancel new downloads, the Download class available from the DownloadStarting event that has up to date information on a download as it progresses, and the CoreWebView2Settings.DefaultDownloadDialog property that can be used to disable the default download UI.

 1. DownloadStarting [Event] - used to intercept a download.
     - Download (the download object below)